 The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions.
-These estimates and assumptions affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue, expenses, gains and losses during the reporting periods.
+These estimates and assumptions affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue, expenses, gains, and losses during the reporting periods.
 Actual results could differ from these estimates.

-NOTE 3 CASH, CASH EQUIVALENTS AND MORTGAGE-BACKED SECURITIES
+NOTE 3 CASH, CASH EQUIVALENTS, AND MORTGAGE-BACKED SECURITIES

 Bond proceeds and revenues from mortgage-backed securities and investments are invested in authorized investments as defined in the Single Family Housing Revenue Bond Resolution (the Resolution) and in CDA's Investment Policy until required for purchasing mortgage-backed securities, funding reserves, paying bond debt service, and funding program expenses.
-Authorized investments include obligations of the U.S. Treasury, U.S. Government Agencies, repurchase agreements, investment agreements, money market funds and certificates of deposit.
+Authorized investments include obligations of the U.S. Treasury, U.S. Government Agencies, repurchase agreements, investment agreements, money market funds, and certificates of deposit.

-As of June 30, 2017, the Fund had \$9,887 invested in a money market mutual fund (BlackRock Liquidity FedFund Administration Shares).
-As of June 30, 2016, the Fund had \$16,023 invested in a money market mutual fund (Federated Prime Cash Obligations Fund).
-Both are classified as cash and cash equivalents.
-Also, as of June 30, 2017 and 2016, the Fund had \$3,508 and \$3,858, respectively, invested in Federal National Mortgage Association (FNMA) mortgage-backed securities and \$175,333 and \$210,944, respectively, in Government National Mortgage Association (GNMA) mortgage-backed securities.
-The following represents the GASB evaluation of these assets for interest rate risk, credit risk, concentration of credit risk and custodial credit risk.
+As of June 30, 2019 and 2018, the Fund had \$19,287 and \$15,798, respectively, invested in a money market mutual fund (BlackRock Liquidity FedFund Administration Shares).
+The money market mutual fund is classified as cash and cash equivalents.
+Also, as of June 30, 2019 and 2018, the Fund had \$2,899 and \$3,230, respectively, invested in Federal National Mortgage Association (FNMA) mortgage-backed securities and \$129,852 and \$143,485, respectively, in Government National Mortgage Association (GNMA) mortgage-backed securities.
+The following represents the GASB evaluation of these assets for interest rate risk, credit risk, concentration of credit risk, and custodial credit risk.